tgrey2024/capstone/README.md

   - [Canva Mockup](https://www.canva.com/design/DAGbzmo_8Iw/GjNxoK5LvaTmJT1r-8IEiQ/view?utm_content=DAGbzmo_8Iw&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hf37b8eca3e)

 #### Design Rationale
-  - [Explain key design decisions, such as layout, colour scheme, typography, and how accessibility guidelines (e.g., WCAG) were integrated.]
+  - [Explain key design decisions, how accessibility guidelines (e.g., WCAG) were integrated.]
   -   - [Explain the rationale behind the layout and design choices, focusing on usability and accessibility for all users, including those using assistive technologies.]
   - [Highlight any considerations made for users with disabilities, such as screen reader support.]

-  - Design for Accessibility

 #### Reasoning For Any Final Changes
   - [Summarise significant changes made to the design during development and the reasons behind them.]